 Mental Health, Neurobehavioral Sciences and Psychiatry

 The neurobehavioral sciences are gaining recognition for their potential to positively affect quality of life.
 Progress made in neuroscience has contributed new technologies to the armament of approaches for treating mental disorders.
-Examples of pioneering research being done in the clinical and basic science laboratories of the McKnight Brain Institute include the development of new brain stimulation protocols that improve behavioral outcomes for obsessive compulsive disorder, depression and schizophrenia.

 Research at the McKnight Brain Institute